deconstructedAdron/deconstructed/ws/contents/articles/markdown-syntax/index.md

 template: article.jade
 ---

-Full markdown syntax taken from John Gruber's [Daring Fireball](http://daringfireball.net/projects/markdown/syntax).
+This article is derived from the full markdown syntax taken from John Gruber's [Daring Fireball](http://daringfireball.net/projects/markdown/syntax) and the default sample markdown syntax blog entry that comes with the wintersmith example.
-Did you know that 9 out of 10 bloggers prefer to write in markdown?

 ---